-- You will be asked to empty your bladder and lie on the labor table.
+- You may be asked to empty your bladder and lie on the labor table.

 - The mattress is tilted towards the left side to avoid supine hypertension.

 - The doctor inserts a finger into the vagina to feel the cervix and the position of the baby.
-She checks if the cervix is favorable for carrying out this procedure.
+They check if the cervix is favorable for carrying out this procedure.

 - If yes, a gentle and circular sweep movement is done inside the cervix to separate the amniotic sac from the uterine wall and the cervix.
-This promotes the release of prostaglandins and facilitates childbirth.
+This is likely to promote the release of prostaglandins and facilitate childbirth.

-- This increases the probability of onset of labor within 48 hours and delivery within one week.
+- This might, therefore, improve the chances of onset of labor within 48 hours and delivery within one week.

-The condition of the cervix can be a determining factor for the effectiveness of this method.
+The condition of the cervix could be a determining factor for the effectiveness of this method.

-- If the cervix is unfavorable or uneffaced, then this procedure will not be carried out.
+- If the cervix is unfavorable or uneffaced, then this procedure may not be carried out.

-- If the cervix doesn’t open, massaging around the vaginal fornices can stimulate the release of prostaglandins.
-If labor pain doesn’t start even after 36 hours, then this process is repeated.
+- If the cervix doesn’t open, massaging around the vaginal fornices may stimulate the release of prostaglandins.
+If labor pain doesn’t start even after 36 hours, then this process might be repeated.

-After the procedure is done, you have to follow certain instructions given by your doctor.
-Read here.
+After the procedure is done, you may have to follow certain instructions given by your doctor.